-It is the responsibility of the student to notify their Director of Studies and for members of staff only, Human Resources of their pregnancy.
+It is the responsibility of the student to notify their Director of Studies of their pregnancy and where the student is a member of staff they must also notify Human Resources.

 Students must also notify Student Administration by requesting maternity leave through the current interruption process.
 In the request they must provide details of the date on which they intend to start maternity-related absence and the date on which they intend to return.
 This should be done at least 15 weeks before the due date.